What is the Corporate Sustainability Reporting Directive (CSRD)?

 Penalties for noncompliance

-The CSRD requires EU member states to have an investigative and compliance entity in place to impose “effective, proportionate and dissuasive” penalties based on several factors, including the gravity and duration of the breach and the financial standing of the company.
-CSRD non-compliance penalties will be determined by individual member states based on relevant state laws.
-It’s recommended that every company stay up to date on any changes in legislation and obtain legal advice to ensure compliance and to avoid investigations and potential penalties.
+The CSRD requires EU member states to have an investigative and compliance entity in place to impose effective, proportionate and dissuasive penalties.
+These penalties are based on several factors, including the gravity and duration of the breach and the financial standing of the company.
+Individual member states determine CSRD non-compliance penalties based on relevant state laws.
+Every company should stay up to date on any changes in legislation and obtain legal advice to ensure compliance and to avoid investigations and potential penalties.

 Related solutions